Jmboiry/RaspistreamNetCore/README.md

 A camera connected to the Pi (and enabled).

 Net.Core 2.1 installed on the build computer.
-Even though the app is self-contained and doesn’t require .NET Core to be installed on the RPi, you will still need a few low-level dependencies; they are listed here.
+Even though the app is self-contained and doesn’t require .NET Core to be installed on the Pi, you will still need a few low-level dependencies; they are listed here.
 You can install them using apt-get:

 sudo apt-get update
 sudo apt-get install curl libunwind8 gettext apt-transport-https2